The Leaning Tower of Niles, Illinois

 If you don’t want to go all the way to Italy to create your very own “I’m holding up the Leaning Tower” photo, you can cheat by heading to Niles, Illinois (just outside Chicago) for a visit to the Leaning Tower of Niles.
-It’s a half-scale replica of the famous tower from Pisa, which has been standing since the year 1372.
+It’s a half-scale replica of the famous tower from Pisa.

-If you’re interested in coming, do it soon.
-A 2014 study revealed that the structure is in need of $600k in repairs, and since this tower isn’t nearly as popular as the one in Pisa, it’s hard to imagine local government shelling out that kind of money on what is essentially a novelty attraction.
+For awhile, there was some urgency to come visit the tower.
+A 2014 study revealed that the structure was in need of $600k in repairs, and it wasn’t likely that local government would shell out that kind of money on what is essentially a novelty attraction.

 However, it’s 2020 and the Niles Tower is still standing and looking as good as ever.
 In fact, in December 2019, the Tower received seven new bells, some of which had been removed the previous year for restoration.

 One of the bells dates back to 1623, and another dates to 1747.
 These bells are much older than the tower itself!

 And here’s exciting news: According to a press release from the village of Niles, current plans call for the interior of the tower to open to tourists and for the bells to ring for the first time in years!
 Concrete restoration and railing installation have already taken place.
 So very soon, you may be able to go inside and up the tower!
 But for now, you’ll have to settle for taking silly pics from the outside.

 Would you like to visit the Leaning Tower of Niles?

 –The Green Mill – Al Capone’s favorite jazz club

 –The strange and oddball exhibits at the Museum of Surgical Science